azimuttapp/azimutt/public/blog/changelog-2022-09/article.md

 ## Project sharing

 [Azimutt]({{app_link}}) is a tool to explore and understand your database schema.
 This information can be sensitive, and thus we decided to make it privacy first.
-Everything happen on your browser: from loading the SQL, exploring it and saving the project in the local storage.
+Everything happens on your browser: from loading the SQL, exploring it and saving the project in the local storage.
 You can see it as a local app delivered through your browser.

 This is awesome, but also has some limitations.
 The biggest one is when it comes to collaboration, you have no way to collaborate on a single project and build a permanent diagram and documentation for your company.
 Not anymore: